 Put lime in coconut, drink all up.

-A paraphrase of Harry Nilsson’s song “Coconut.”
-The actual lyrics: “You put the lime in the coconut and drink them both up.”
+Riffing on the 1971 Harry Nilsson song “Coconut.”
+The actual lyrics: “You put the lime in the coconut, you drink 'em bot' up.”

 Come on, soup good food!